Escape the competition

 That’s what happened to PayPal—and I want to share that story with you, because it’s easy to say, “I’ll break free of the competition.”
 It’s quite another thing to be in the heat of the race, unaware of where your competition stands, or whether you’re truly breaking ahead.

 I wanted to talk to Peter Thiel about this, not only because he guided PayPal through those precarious early days, and went on to invest in company after company that embodied this idea.
 But also because he has some of the strongest opinions on competition—and, well, on almost anything—of anyone I know.

 I first met Peter at Stanford, and right from the start, we clashed on a lot of issues.

 THIEL: It’s always the joke we have Reid.
 Where you’re the socialist and I’m the capitalist.

 HOFFMAN: We were fierce young men back then.
 I’m pretty sure he saw me as a bleeding heart pinko commie.
 And I’m absolutely certain I saw him as a libertarian wacko who seemed to have sprung out of Ayn Rand’s book, The Fountainhead, fully formed.

-I’ve known Peter for three decades, and I respect him deeply.
-And although we often spar, he’s right more often than I find comfortable.
-But I still can’t predict where he’ll land on many issues.
+I’ve known Peter for three decades, and I still can’t predict where he’ll land on many issues.
 Who would’ve imagined that my former PayPal colleague would back Donald Trump?
 Not me.
-Yet there he was at the Republican National Convention.
+And yet there he was, at the Republican National Convention.
 Go figure.

 I met Peter in August, and we sidestepped our political differences.
 If you really want to hear us duke it out, tweet us at Masters of Scale.
 We just might be able to arrange a follow-up interview.
 Peter, consider yourself on notice.